bartgeier/dotfiles/.ssh/SSH_and_gtihub.md

   AddKeysToAgent yes
   IdentityFile C:/Users/xxx/.ssh/id_rsa_dotfiles
 ```
-The config file playes does the magic.
+The config file does the magic.
 If we communicate with git to gitHub: push, pull, etc.
 **Then the config file does a redirection:**
 git@dotfiles.github.com:bartgeier/dotfiles.git